 A permanent solution is to use the plier to tighten the slider on the teeth.

-3 Zipper teeth separates after you zip them up
+3. Zipper teeth separate after you zip them up

-You zip it , but the garment is still open.
-Everything about the zipper may look beautiful as it did earlier- they just refuse to close.
+You zip it, but the garment is still open.
+Everything about the zipper may look beautiful as it did earlier- it is just open under the closing zipper pull.
 What can be more frustrating?

 How to repair the zipper slider

 These gaps should be forced down with a plier for the slider to work properly.
 Gently coarse the slider tight.
-Donot make this too tight in the first try.
+Do not make this too tight on the first try.
 Make a small adjustment, test the slider, then if further tightening is needed, do it